AlloyCI/alloy_ci/doc/variables/README.md

 ## Secret variables

-**NOT YET IMPLEMENTED**

 >**Notes:**
-- This feature requires Runner 0.4.0 or higher.
 - Be aware that secret variables are not masked, and their values can be shown in the job logs if explicitly asked to do so.